 The statement, signed by 156 organizations, declares the belief that “the President has a moral obligation to use his bully pulpit to speak out against acts of hatred when they occur.”

-The statement also asks the President to continue the tradition of a White House interagency task force on hate crime as well as to more fully invest in the tracking and reporting of hate crimes and affected communities.
+The statement also asks the President to continue the tradition of a White House interagency task force on hate violence as well as to more fully invest in the tracking and reporting of hate crimes and affected communities.

 The increased number of hate-based incidents over the past year and cited in the statement include: